ircv3/ircv3-specifications/extensions/account-registration.md

-Sent by the server in response to the end of connection registration (e.g. to `USER`, `NICK`, or `CAP END`) if connection registration cannot proceed unless the user logs into an account.
+Sent by the server in response to the end of connection registration (e.g. to `USER`, `NICK`, or `CAP END`) if connection registration cannot proceed unless the user logs into an account with SASL.

 # Examples